Things that inspired and pleased us in the month of knitting plans and chasing blues.

 To ease you way through the rich museum offering, we selected three of our favorite photo exhibitions around the world:

 - Guilty Pleasures.
-If you’re in Paris, make sure to take a stroll to Saint Germain and enter La Hune, the legendary bookstore with a deep love for photography of Saint Germain.
+If you’re in Paris, make sure to take a stroll to Saint Germain and enter La Hune, the legendary bookstore with a deep love for photography.
 After being partially destroyed by a fire a year ago, La Hune has reopened with a triumphant exhibition of Ellen von Unwerth.
 The 25 photographs you will see are an ode to decadence and forbidden pleasures, but also to lightness.

 * Sculpt Bodysuit photographed by von Unwerth for Spirit & Flesh Magazine